undur/wonder-slim/README.md

 ### Reduce the number of external dependencies

 `ERExtensions` only pulls in two external dependencies `slf4j-api` and `log4j`.
 The other two frameworks are unchanged from wonder; `WOOGNL ` pulls in `ognl` and `Ajax` pulls in `jabsorb`.

+### Reduce the amount of code used from closed frameworks

+Although not using WO is not realistic, I'd like to reduce the amount of usage of WO apis as much as possible.
+This includes not using NS* collection classes, avoiding property list serialization.

+This makes it easier to integrate with the java ecosystem, i.e. use code and contribute code from it.
+And it even allows for some exciting development in the future, who knows.

 ### **Standardize**